BlackBerry Limited: 1984–2001: early years and growth

 In 1999, RIM introduced the BlackBerry 850 pager.
-Named in reference to the resemblance of its keyboard's keys to the druplets of the blackberry fruit, the device could receive push email from a Microsoft Exchange Server using its complementary server software, BlackBerry Enterprise Server (BES).
-The introduction of the BlackBerry set the stage for future enterprise-oriented products from the company, such as the BlackBerry 957 in April 2000, the first BlackBerry smartphone.
-The BlackBerry OS platform and BES continued to increase in functionalitywhile the incorporation of encryption and S/MIME support helped BlackBerry devices gain increased usage by governments and businesses.
-During fiscal 1999-2001, total assets declared in the RIM's balance sheet grew eight-fold due to massive capacity expansion.
+This was also the first device to use the Blackberry OS.
+Named after its keyboard's similarity to the druplets of the blackberry fruit, the device could receive push email from a Microsoft Exchange Server using its complementary server software, BlackBerry Enterprise Server (BES).
+Its introduction set the stage for the company's future enterprise-oriented products, such as the BlackBerry 957 in April 2000, the first BlackBerry smartphone.
+The BlackBerry OS platform and BES continued to increase in functionality, while the incorporation of encryption and S/MIME support helped BlackBerry devices gain increased usage by governments and businesses.
+During fiscal 1999-2001, RIM's assets grew eight-fold due to massive capacity expansion.

-2001–2011: Global expansion and competition
+2001–2011: global expansion and competition

-RIM soon began to introduce BlackBerry devices aimed towards the consumer market as well, beginning with the BlackBerry Pearl 8100—the first BlackBerry phone to include multimedia features such as a camera.
-The introduction of the Pearl series was highly successful, as was the subsequent Curve 8300 series and Bold 9000.
-Extensive carrier partnerships fuelled the rapid expansion of BlackBerry users globally in both enterprise and consumer markets.
+RIM soon began to introduce BlackBerry devices for the consumer market as well, beginning with the BlackBerry Pearl 8100—the first BlackBerry phone to include multimedia features such as a camera.
+The Pearl series was highly successful, as was the subsequent Curve 8300 and Bold 9000 series.
+Extensive carrier partnerships fueled the rapid expansion of BlackBerry users globally in both enterprise and consumer markets.

-Despite the arrival of the first Apple iPhone in 2007, BlackBerry sustained unprecedented market share growth well into 2011.
+Despite the arrival of the first Apple iPhone in 2007, BlackBerry sustained market share growth well into 2011.
 The introduction of Apple's iPhone on the AT&T network in the fall of 2007 in the United States prompted RIM to produce its first touchscreen smartphone for the competing network in 2008—the BlackBerry Storm.
-The Storm sold well but suffered from mixed to poor reviews and poor customer satisfaction.
-The iPhone initially lagged behind the BlackBerry in both shipments and active users, due to RIM's head start and larger carrier distribution network.
+It sold well but suffered from mixed to poor reviews and poor customer satisfaction.
+The iPhone initially lagged behind BlackBerry in both shipments and active users, due to RIM's head start and larger carrier distribution network.
 In the United States, the BlackBerry user base peaked at approximately 21 million users in the fall of 2010.
 That quarter, the company's global subscriber base stood at 36 million users.
 As the iPhone and Google Android accelerated growth in the United States, the BlackBerry began to turn to other smartphone platforms.
 Nonetheless, the BlackBerry line as a whole continued to enjoy success, spurred on by strong international growth.
 As of December 1, 2012, the company had 79 million BlackBerry users globally with only 9 million remaining in the United States.